liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. we agree upon that？
 1. the hotel restaurant is noted for its excellent cuisine
 1. white-collar workers predominate this residential area
-1. we need to sleep on it
+1. we need to sleep on it; 我们需要一段时间
 1. self reliance
 1. the flip side of this is
 1. think about the bright side